pveyes/htmr/README.md

 ```

 ## Trade Off
- - Some SVG attributes are not supported due to attribute mapping contributes to big bundle size
- - Inline event attribute (on-xxx="") are not supported due to unnecessary complexity
+Inline event attributes (`onclick=""` etc) are not supported due to unnecessary complexity

 ## License